 The most common instances in which a Will may be disputed is where the testator lacked testamentary capacity, was acting under undue influence or duress, or was the victim of fraud.
 Another reason why a Will can be contested if it is grossly unfair or unconscionable.
 Challenging a Will is no longer limited to only spouses, children, friends or relatives who believe they have not been sufficiently provided for, but also includes, de facto partners, former spouses, grandchildren or other dependents.
 If you believe that a friend, partner, or relative has been impacted by any of these factors and the Will is not a true reflection of their wishes, the team at Burgess Thomson can assist you in challenging the Will.

 We’ll work hard to get you the best outcomes.
-Arrange a consultation with our Wills & Estate Lawyers to discuss your options.
+Speak with our Wills & Estate Lawyers to discuss your options.

 When does someone lack testamentary capacity?